10Fio/CharM/README.md

 # Terminology
-A terminal engine for java.
+A terminal engine for java/groovy games.

+Still in development.